edburnett/PyQuickBackup/README.md

 What is PyQuickBackup?
 ----------------------
-PyQuickBackup (pqb.py) is a simple tool for file-level backups on Linux workstations.
-It creates a tar archive (with bz2 compression) of any directories and files you specify in the configuration file (pqb.conf), then moves/copies the archive to any number of mountpoint(s) or directories.
+PyQuickBackup (pqb.py) is just a simple tool for file-level backups on Linux workstations.
+It creates a tar archive (with bz2 compression) of any directories and files you specify in the configuration file (pqb.conf), then moves/copies the archive to any number of directories or mount-points (such as an external drive or USB flash stick).

 It was built for Python 3.x but could be easily adapted for Python 2.x with a few changes.